 A thinly attended Friday morning mass has just ended at St Vincent’s Catholic church in Redfern, a deprived inner-city neighbourhood of Sydney.
 As the priest, Father Gerry Prindiville, hurries out, the front door opens to a colourful wave of humanity.

 These are the parish’s most needy: the homeless, the mentally ill, the down-and-outs, many from Redfern’s sizeable Aboriginal community.
 Some used to attend mass, but now they come just for the free meals provided twice a week.

-For 30 years, under Father Prindiville’s … Continue reading
+For 30 years, under Father Prindiville’s predecessor, … Continue reading

 Many thanks to these good people from Toukley on the New South Wales Central Coast.
 Not only are they upset by the injustices heaped upon the St Vincent’s community, they are standing up and loudly saying so.
 The following correspondence is reproduced with permission.